Average reach is down 34% in 2025. Feeds are crowded, and the bar for relevance is higher.

-In this guide, we’ll explore how LinkedIn's algorithm works in 2024 based on AuthoredUp’s analysis of over 621,833 posts and exclusive insights from Richard van der Blom’s Algorithm Insights 2024 Research.
+In this guide, we explain how LinkedIn’s distribution works in 2025, using AuthoredUp’s dataset of over 621,833 posts and exclusive insights from Richard van der Blom’s Algorithm Insights 2024 Research.
+You will also get practical tactics you can apply this week.

 Understand LinkedIn’s Algorithm